 Receivers, pre-amps and amps

 The receiver is the central hub for most sound systems.
-It serves as a pre-amplifier, tuner and amplifier, allowing you to connect to an array of different devices, normalizing the inputs from those devices and cranking them up so they come out of your speakers sounding totally boss.
+It serves as a pre-amplifier, tuner and amplifier, allowing you to connect to an array of different devices, normalizing the inputs from those devices and cranking them up so they come out of the best powered bookshelf speakers in your room sounding totally boss.
 If you want to step your system up a level, Hiemenz suggested investing in a separate pre-amp and amp.

 A good speaker system should include tweeters for the high stuff, woofers for the low stuff and midrange speakers for everything else, i.e. the majority of the sounds you hear.
 Hiemenz said that while there are a number of speaker designs that are effective, the number one goal should be to reproduce studio-quality music in your home.
 For his own abode, he relies on high-end speakers by Bowers & Wilkins, a brand that’s favored by musicians and sound engineers the world over.

 It’s pretty simple, according to Hiemenz: Don’t buy speakers until you’ve listened to them.
 You wouldn’t buy a bed without lying in it first, he said, so why wouldn’t you listen to your speakers before installing them?

 No matter how much you spend on your sound system, Greenstone said you should be aware that the acoustics of your room matter.
 “I have heard great systems in bad rooms, and there are standing waves, noise, reverb and dead spots,” he said.
 Room treatments can help, but only so much.